 Cache

-- TTLCache: Cache with per-entry TTL, optional maxsize with LRU eviction, and serialization.
+- TTLCache: cache with per-entry TTL, optional maxsize with LRU eviction, and serialization.

-- @cached: Decorator that caches function results automatically with stampede protection.
+- @cached: decorator that caches function results automatically with stampede protection.

 Backend

 You must load a cache backend before using TTLCache.
+Wire the backend

 Install